 - Option to ask for speech therapy costs to be covered by the employer.

-We' put together 19 suggested reasonable adjustments to consider at work, and talk through with your employer.
+We've put together 19 suggested reasonable adjustments to consider at work which you can download below and talk through with your employer.
 You have to agree what's reasonable given the circumstances.
-If you haven't got a form available at work, then feel free to use the template form below.
+If you haven't got a form available at work, then feel free to use the template form, also available to download below.
 Read the legal advice first though – what may be reasonable in one instance may not be in another.

 Visit the website stammeringlaw.org.uk for a wealth of information on stammering and UK disability discrimination law.